Peer Community In

 HOW CAN I START A NEW THEMATIC PCI?

-The non-profit PCI organisation is responsible for creating and runningthe various PCIs.
+The non-profit PCI organisation is responsible for creating and running the various PCIs.
 The members of this organisation (i.e. the founders of PCI, the support officer, and the representatives of the managing boards of all the thematic PCIs) collectively make decisions about the creation of each new PCIs.
 If you want to launch a new PCI, contact the PCI team (contact [at] peercommunityin [dot] org).
 See the dedicated pages (https://peercommunityin.org/create-new-pcis/ and https://peercommunityin.org/how-to-create-a-new-pci/).

 WHAT IS A RECOMMENDATION?

-A “recommendation” is a short article (300 – 1500 words) similar to a News & Views piece written by one or several recommenders.
-It is published on the corresponding thematic PCI website with its title and DOI and can be cited.
-It describes the context of the preprint recommended, explains why the recommender finds it interesting and why they decided to recommend it and contains references.
+A “recommendation” is a short article (300 – 1,500 words) similar to a News & Views piece, written by one or several recommenders and published if the evaluation is positive.
+The recommendation is written after one or several rounds of peer review and has the same value as a decision of acceptance by a journal editor.
+It is published on the corresponding thematic PCI website with aDOI and can be cited.
+It describes the context of the recommended preprint, explains why the recommender finds it interesting and why they decided to recommend it, and contains references.
 See an example here.

 WHAT IS THE ROLE OF A RECOMMENDER?

 Recommenders play a role similar to that of journal associate editors (finding reviewers, collecting reviews, and making editorial decisions based on reviews).
-They can recommend or reject a preprint submitted to PCI after one or several rounds of review.
+They can accept and recommend or reject a preprint submitted to PCI after one or several rounds of review.

 WHY WOULD SCIENTISTS CARE ABOUT A PCI RECOMMENDATION?